manvibharat/manvibharat.github.io/_pages/about.md

 ---

 I am Bharat Manvi.
 I completed my MS degree in Electrical Engineering; Control and optimization group; in IIT Madras.
 I did my research in Lyapunov stability analysis of the cascade of formation and geometric control.
-Currently my research is in area of Electricity Wholesale market.
+Currently I am working at TCS Research and my research is in area of Electricity Wholesale market.

 <!-- I am fascinated by the possibilities of learning and control in many of the applications. -->